unik-name/help-unikname/docs/how-to-use-my-unikname/README.md

 ---
 home: false
-title: "My Unikname App"
+title: "How to use my @Unikname"
 ---

-# My Unikname App
+# How to use my @unikname

 [My Unikname App](https://my.unikname.app/) is not only an app to manage your owns @unikname and its properties.
 [My Unikname App](https://my.unikname.app/) is also, and before all, a wallet.
 This app embed cryptographic and secured features like handling pass phrase, handling private keys and calculating public addresses.